Computer Information Science

 CIS 334 (Spring) 3 credit hours

-On-line programming and special considerations implicit in real-time business applications are studied.
-Creation and maintenance of indexed and sequential files and advanced features of COBOL are major topics.
-Prerequisite: CIS 234 with a grade of ‘C’ or above.
+Emphasizes on-line programming and special considerations implicit in real-time applications typical of Fortune 500 companies.
+File creation and maintenance of indexed and sequential files and advanced features of COBOL are major topics.
+Prerequisite: CIS 234 with a grade of C or above.

 CIS 340 (Fall) 3 credit hours

 UNIX System Administration

 Introduces the UNIX operating system.
 Topics covered include basic UNIX commands, system configuration, the file system, process control, shell programming, the network file system, CGI programming, and system security.
 Prerequisite: CIS 210 and CIS 315 with a grade of ‘C’ or above.

 CIS 350 (Fall and Spring) 3 credit hours